Corruption of Haustfyr Chapter 2: Madam's Homestead

 “Not the first time today,” Pip mutters.

 The Stonefoot captain charges.
 His swing slams into the bridge, stone shattering under the weight of his blade.
-The shock travels up your legs.
 Roe moves to intercept, but the captain twists suddenly, faster than expected, and his sword slices across Pip’s thigh.
 The cut is deep.
 Pip stumbles, gasping as blood hits the stone.

 “Pip!”
 Allura’s voice cuts through the chaos.
 She dives toward him, but another bandit blocks her path.

-With your heart pounding, you summon the Barkskin Totem from the cracks in the bridge.
-Its thick roots twisting around Pip in a living shell.
+My heart is pounding, but I summon the Barkskin Totem on Pip.
+Its thick roots twisting around him in a living shell.
 Splinters of hardened bark seal any remaining openings and shield him from the next strike.
 The bandit’s blade skitters off the wooden sphere, sparks flying.

 Wint sees an opening and roars, slamming his axe into the captain’s shoulder.
 The man staggers, snarling, before Roe darts in low and drives her daggers under his ribs.
 The blow drops him hard against the stone.